catrincm/personal-website/content/authors/catrin/_index.md

 I have a particular interest in credal versions of the liar paradox.
 My PhD primarily worked on modifying accounts of the liar to deal with probabilities.
 I am now considering whether these accounts can help us understand epistemic rationality in these cases.

 I have a broader interest in thinking about epistemic rationality when we reject some of the underlying assumptions, for example, when the logic is non-classical, the decision theory is risk-sensitive, or where the model of belief is relaxed, such as allowing for imprecise probabilities.

+After two years off-sick with long COVID, as of July 2024 I am returning to work.